tristin/akka-sdk/samples/event-sourced-customer-registry-subscriber/README.md

   "city":"Testcity"}}'
 ```

-This call is made on the subscriber service and will be forwarded to the `eventsourced-customer-registry` service.
+This call is made on the subscriber service and will be forwarded to the `event-sourced-customer-registry` service.

 ### Run a view query from this project